8 Voice Polyphonic USB Keyboard MIDI to CV interface for Eurorack Modular synthesizersDesigned by PM Foundations in United States of America

 Thanks!
 We'll let you know when the seller adds shipping rates for your country.

-Shipping times to Europe and Australia/New Zealand are extremely long due to circumstances beyond our control and in some cases can take up to 2 months.
-Please ask about Priority Shipping if you would like a faster service.
+Shipping times to Europe and Australia/New Zealand: Please ask about Priority Shipping if you would like a faster service.

 Jeff | Jan.
 14, 2020